MichaelBarney/Dialogflow-Twilio-Whatsapp-Conector/README.md

 **Step 13** - In your Twilio Sandbox configuration ([link](https://www.twilio.com/console/sms/whatsapp/sandbox)), paste the URL into the "**when a message comes in**" field and click **save**.

+**Step 14** - Activate the Cloud Build API, you can find her [here](https://console.cloud.google.com/marketplace/product/google/cloudbuild.googleapis.com)

-**Step 14** - Test your chatbot.
+**Step 15** - Test your chatbot.
 You should now be able to talk to your Dialogflow chatbot through the Twilio Sandbox's WhatsApp number.

 ## How to Send Media Files